rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

 </TabItem>
 <TabItem value="Rancher v2.6.0 - v2.6.6">

-## Azure AD Graph API
+## Deprecated Azure AD Graph API

 >**Important:**
 >
->- The [Azure AD Graph API](https://docs.microsoft.com/en-us/graph/migrate-azure-ad-graph-overview) was deprecated in June 2022 and will be retired at the end of 2022.
+>- The [Azure AD Graph API](https://docs.microsoft.com/en-us/graph/migrate-azure-ad-graph-overview) is deprecated and will be retired by Microsoft at any time after June 30, 2023, without advance notice.
 We will update our docs to advise the community when it is retired.
 Rancher now uses the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) as the new flow to set up Azure AD as the external auth provider.
 >
 >
->- For new users, or existing users who wish to migrate, refer to the new flow instructions on the <a href="#microsoft-graph-api/" target="_blank">Rancher v2.6.7</a> tab.
+>- If you're a new user, or wish to migrate, refer to the new flow instructions for <a href="#microsoft-graph-api/" target="_blank">Rancher v2.6.7+</a>.
 >
 >
->- For existing users who do not wish to upgrade to v2.6.7 after the Azure AD Graph API is retired, they will need to either:
+>- If you don't  wish to upgrade to v2.6.7+ after the Azure AD Graph API is retired, you'll need to either:
     - Use the built-in Rancher auth or
     - Use another third-party auth system and set that up in Rancher.
 Please see the [authentication docs](../../../../pages-for-subheaders/authentication-config.md) to learn how to configure other open authentication providers.